-- MISSION: Provides legal advice on the FHWA Freedom of Information Act (FOIA) and Privacy Act (PA) Programs, the FHWA Suspension and Debarment Program, and provides overall administrative support to HCC.
-Provides legal advice regarding personnel matters and policies and manages all FHWA employment law litigation. - 2) FUNCTIONS: Under the executive direction of the Chief Counsel, the Assistant Chief Counsel for Operations and Administration provides legal services and related administrative support in the following areas: - a) Information and Records: Provides advice on legal issues arising from access to information under FOIA (including FOIA appeals) and PA, and other legal issues regarding FHWA records management.
+1) MISSION: Provides legal advice on the FHWA Freedom of Information Act (FOIA) and Privacy Act (PA) Programs, the FHWA Suspension and Debarment Program, and provides overall administrative support to HCC.
+Provides legal advice regarding personnel matters and policies and manages all FHWA employment law litigation.

+- 2) FUNCTIONS: Under the executive direction of the Chief Counsel, the Assistant Chief Counsel for Operations and Administration provides legal services and related administrative support in the following areas: - a) Information and Records: Provides advice on legal issues arising from access to information under the FOIA (including FOIA appeals) and the PA, and other legal issues regarding FHWA records management.
 Provides legal services in support of FHWA's security responsibilities and activities through the identification and securing of sensitive security information from unauthorized public release.
-Develops national policies and procedures in response to changes in legislative requirements, Federal regulations, and Departmental directives that relate to FOIA and PA. - b) Suspension and Debarment (S&D): Manages the FHWA S&D legal program, as well as being responsible for FHWA processing, tracking, reporting, and coordination within the Federal Government, of suspension and debarment matters on behalf of the non-procurement S&D Official (the Associate Administrator (AA) for Infrastructure) and the procurement S&D Official (the Executive Director).
+Develops national policies and procedures in response to changes in legislative requirements, Federal regulations, and Departmental directives that relate to FOIA and the PA. - b) Suspension and Debarment (S&D): Manages the FHWA S&D legal program, as well as being responsible for FHWA processing, tracking, reporting, and coordination within the federal government, of suspension and debarment matters on behalf of the non-procurement S&D Official (the Associate Administrator for Infrastructure) and the procurement S&D Official (the Executive Director).
 Provides legal advice to the Suspending and Debarring Officials in connection with non-procurement and procurement-based suspensions and debarments.
 Negotiates and oversees implementation of settlement/monitoring agreements.

-Identifies and collects supporting factual record for suspension and debarment matters, interacts with respondents and their counsel, and recommends disposition of potential matters.
+Identifies and collects supporting factual record for suspension and debarment matters, interacts with respondents and their counsel, and recommends disposition fotential matters.
 Drafts documents for show cause actions, suspensions, and proposed and final debarment.
-Works with other DOT entities to ensure an efficient and effective S&D program, and in developing process improvements for this program.

-- c) Employment Law Litigation and Personnel Matters: Provides legal advice and guidance to both HQ and field offices regarding FHWA internal civil rights programs; equal employment opportunity; employee misconduct; grievances; performance issues; medical issues; leave administration; promotions; hiring/selection; telework; employee and applicant reasonable accommodations; whistleblower complaints; and litigation issues.
+Works with other DOT entities to ensure an efficient and effective Suspension and Debarment program, and in developing process improvements for this program. - c) Employment Law Litigation and Personnel Matters: Provides legal advice and guidance to both Headquarters and field offices regarding FHWA internal civil rights programs, equal employment opportunity, employee misconduct, grievances, performance issues, medical issues, leave administration, promotions, hiring/selection, telework, employee and applicant reasonable accommodations, whistleblower complaints, and litigation issues.
 Represents FHWA before the Equal Employment Opportunity Commission (EEOC), Merit Systems Protection Board (MSPB), and the Office of Special Counsel (OSC).
 Drafts briefs and render assistance to DOJ attorneys in litigating employment cases that have been filed in U.S. District Courts, the U.S. Court of Appeals for the Federal Circuit, and U.S. Circuit Courts of Appeals. - d) Administrative Support: Provides overall administrative support to HCC.
-This entails coordinating with the Deputy Chief Counsel in developing, administering, and providing oversight to a comprehensive program essential to the general management of the office in the areas of travel; personnel and training; budget; meeting and conference planning; space and IT management; financial management; handling/controlling correspondence; print and publications; and administrative services such as records management; administering program services; and providing guidelines and procedures on office functions to the staff.
+This entails coordinating with the Deputy Chief Counsel in developing, administering, and providing oversight to a comprehensive program essential to the general management of the office in the areas of travel, personnel and training, budget, meeting and conference planning, space and IT management, financial management, handling/controlling correspondence, print and publications, and administrative services such as records management, administering program services, and providing guidelines and procedures on office functions to the staff.

 e.
-Office of Chief Counsel (HCC)/Field Legal Services Division Offices
+HCC/Field Legal Services Division Offices.